 During a locker search, scholar privacy rights will be respected for any items that are not illegal or violate Board Policy or building rules.
+Scholars must keep all personal belongings, including backpacks, in their lockers during the school day.

-Lost and Found
+Lost and Found - Board Policy 5703